tymonaghan/homepyge/journal.md

 Now for the admin panel.
 I just need to add a couple lines to `links/admin.py` to tell Django that the Links should be available from the admin panel.

 I also need to create admin credentials.
 To do this, I use the terminal and just enter `python manage.py createsuperuser`.
 That's really it.
 Now I can just add Links directly through that admin terminal.
 Awesome!

+### rendering some links

+Now to get those links to render on my page.
+I think I'll need to adjust my `views` (to make the Link data accessible to the page) and then for now I'll just do a super-simple loop and show them all as list items.

+Here are the steps:

+- in `views.py` of the "links" app, I imported a shortcut function called `get_list_or_404` which I (apparently correctly) guessed would return the full list of my links
+- use that function to assign all my links to a variable (line 7)
+- provide that list as context to the template by adding it as a dictionary as the final argument to `render()`
+- then, I can just access that list from within the template, looping over it to create the links i need.